jasoncolburne/QuantumComputer.jl/README.md

   * generate some circuits
   * construct a gate from a circuit
   * retain phase of state of unmeasured qubits (unsure if this is a proper collapse, but was needed for Beauregard's one qubit trick)
-  * cache gates on disk (when building the shor2n3 circuit in examples, this is hardcoded. run at your own risk or modify the source.)
+  * cache gates on disk

 what this module cannot do: